Law Office of

 What is a personal bond, a cash bond, and a surety bond?

 A personal bond is when a defendant is released from custody based on their promise to appear in court without having to pay any money.
 A cash bond requires the defendant to pay the full bail amount in cash to be released.
-A surety bond involves a bail bondsman posting the bail amount on behalf of the defendant, usually for a fee, with the understanding that the defendant will appear in court.
+Once the case is over, this bail money is returned to the client.
+A surety bond involves a bail bondsman posting the bail amount on behalf of the defendant, usually for a non-refundable fee, with the understanding that the defendant will appear in court.

 Do first-time drug offenders go to jail in Texas?